xmolecules/jmolecules-examples/jmolecules-axon/03-onion-axon-cqrs-es-bank/documentation/adrs/002-ubiquituos-language.md

 ## Context

-How the mapping of the problem space concepts is performed into solution space including the implementation.
+A guiding principle how the mapping of the problem space concepts is performed into solution space including the implementation.

 ## Decision